yazidtalbi/fazar/README.md

-# Andalus - Authentic Moroccan Craft Marketplace
+# Ofus - Authentic Moroccan Craft Marketplace

 A mobile-first Etsy-like marketplace for Morocco with an editorial, heritage-inspired UI.